How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 Sauna therapy itself will help dilate blood vessels & release toxins on its own.
 Saunas lead to increase expression of stress-resilient heat shock proteins (zinc carnosine helps heat shock proteins too).

-Plus, you can supplement with the new form of niacin known as nicotinamide riboside & enjoy vast cellular & anti-aging benefits instead – without the flushing.
+Plus, you can supplement with NMN supplements and the new form of niacin known as nicotinamide riboside & enjoy vast cellular & anti-aging benefits instead – without the flushing.

 Niacinamide provides some of the lipid-reducing, cardiovascular-protective properties of niacin, without the flushing effect of the rapidly absorbed nicotinic acid.